Thermodynamic coprocessor for linear operations with input-size-independent calculation time based on open quantum system

 As it is shown, electric currents in the circuit presented in Fig.~\ref{Scheme2} are equivalent to stationary energy flows in the OQS of bosonic modes connected to several reservoirs with different temperatures.
 The dissipation rates in this OQS are equivalent to resistances at power minus one (conductivities), while reservoirs' occupancies and temperatures can be seen as potentials (see Figs.~\ref{Scheme}-\ref{Scheme2}).

-By this analogy, we can expand the class of matrices that can be used in computations similarly to how it is done in MNN.
+Using this analogy, we can expand the class of matrices that can be used in computations similarly to how it is done in MNN.
 If we need to multiply a matrix $A$ whose rows are normalized vectors with positive and negative elements by a positive vector $\vec{b}$, we can split it into two matrices $A=A_+-A_-$.
-The $A_+$ cares all positive elements in their places in the matrix $A$ and zeros in other places, while the $A_-$ cares all absolute values of negative elements of $A$ in their places in $A$, and zeros in other places.
-After that, the procedure using Eq.~(\ref{vec_mat_mul}) can be applied to both matrices $A_+$ and $A_-$.
+The matrix $A_+$ consists of all positive elements in their places in the matrix $A$ and zeros in other places.
+The matrix $A_-$ consists of all absolute values of negative elements of $A$ in their places in $A$, and zeros in other places.
+After that, the computations can be done with both matrices $A_+$ and $A_-$ separately using Eq.~(\ref{vec_mat_mul}).
 The results being subtracted with attenuation deliver $A\vec{b}$.

-To summarize, in this paper we show that OQS of bosonic modes, i.e., photons, phonons, magnons, etc., can be used as coprocessors implementing multiple vector-matrix multiplications in a parallel analog way with stochastic matrices.
-We show that stationary energy flow through one of the OQS's modes to a reservoir sufficiently colder than others (drain reservoir) is proportional to the scalar product of vectors composed of reservoirs' occupancies and weighted dissipation rates.
+\textit{Conclusion and discussion.} In this letter, we show that OQS of bosonic modes, i.e., photons, phonons, magnons, etc., can be used as {thermodynamic} coprocessors implementing multiple vector-matrix multiplications in a parallel analog way with stochastic matrices.
+We show that stationary energy flow through one of the OQS's modes to a reservoir which is sufficiently colder than others (drain reservoir) is proportional to the scalar product of vectors composed of reservoirs' occupancies and weighted dissipation rates.
 We show that this fact and ability to manage dissipation rates of OQS's modes with close frequencies allow us to implement multiplication of an $n$-dimensional vector by an $m\times n$-dimensional matrix, where $n+1$ is the number of reservoirs and $m$ is the number of the modes having close frequencies.
-The procedure requires the time needed for the establishment of the stationary energy flows, i.e., the OQS dissipation time, which does not depend on the number of reservoirs (input vector dimension) and the initial state of the OQS.
+The procedure requires the time needed for the establishment of the stationary energy flows, i.e., the OQS dissipation time, which does not depend on the number of the reservoirs (input vector dimension) and the initial state of the OQS.
 In parallel, vector-matrix multiplications with different matrices are implemented at other close frequency groups of OQS's modes.

+This computational system can be realized by microring resonators in the GHz range (OQS) and heated waveguides (reservoirs).
+It is expected to reveal a maximal computational rate of $10\div1000$ TOps/s on the $5\times 5$ cm$^2$ area per a mode of the OQS.
+However, with nowadays technological opportunities in temperature manipulation, this computational rate reduces to $100$ GOps/s.
+Nevertheless, even this sufficiently reduced computational rate is comparable with the computational rate of some modern GPU solutions and is of interest in the context of a full-thermodynamic computer development.